Who can apply

 - provide two personal referees (one who is able to evidence your successful working with children in either a professional or a voluntary capacity, and one who has known you in a personal capacity for over two years – excluding family members)

-- Attend a brief, informal interview, where we’ll ask your permission to complete a disclosure application and ask to see evidence documents (please see list of valid identity documents)
+- Attend a brief, informal interview, where we will also ask your permission to complete a disclosure application and ask to see evidence documents* (please see list of valid identity documents).
+You will also need to provide an email address.
+You can use the checklist to make sure you have everything you need to apply.

 We can only process applications on Wednesday and Thursday afternoons and all day Friday.